Plugins

 awf_version | string | Yes | AWF version constraint (semver) |

-capabilities | array | Yes | List: operations, step_types, validators |
+capabilities | array | Yes | List: operations, step_types, validators, events |

 config | object | No | Configuration schema |